astreum/whitepaper/README.md

 An indexer also earns a commission for facilitating a put contract and indexing the underlying data.

-A delete contract can be made directly to the validator route and refunded the contract's remainder period.

 The Retrieval Fees for 32KB is 100,000 Solar.

 The Storage Fees for 32KB/mo is 200,000 Solar.